Program Overview

 Homestay

 Homestays are best if you are seeking full linguistic and cultural immersion during your time abroad.
 Each host family has been carefully selected by ISA's resident staff in order to best accommodate your needs and to ensure a comfortable living situation.
-Homestays will provide three meals a day (except on ISA excursion days when you will receive a picnic lunch for the first day) and laundry service, including a change of sheets and towel, once a week.
+Homestays will provide two meals a day (except on ISA excursion days) and laundry service, including a change of sheets and towel, once a week.
 You will typically share a room with another ISA student of the same gender.
 Single rooms may be available for an additional fee.

 Apartment

 Apartments are a great housing option if you are seeking complete independence during your time abroad.
-Apartments are assigned on a first-come, first-served basis, and availability is limited.
-Rent and utilities are included in the program price, and each apartment is fully furnished and centrally located.
+Apartments are assigned on a first-come, first-served basis and availability is limited.
+Rent and utilities are included in the program price and each apartment is fully furnished.
+The apartments are located throughout the city of Granada rather than all in one building.
+All apartments are either within walking distance or conveniently located near public transit routes relative to the university.
 Meals and laundry service are not included.
+You will pay a $300 refundable security deposit if living in this ISA housing option.
+ISA may retain some, or all, of this deposit in the event of damage to property, or if utility usage exceeds the allotted monthly amount.

 Student Residence

-Certain programs allow you to live in a residencia for an extra cost.
-If you choose to live in the residencia, you will be placed in a double room, and you may be placed with other international roommates that are not part of the ISA program.
-Breakfast is served Monday through Friday in the residencias, and you will have access to the kitchen during both the week and weekend.
+If you choose to live in the residencia, you will have your own roomr and you will have access to the kitchen during both the week and weekend.
 Unlike a typical dorm in the US, the residencia is not located on campus.
 Please contact ISA for more information on the residencia option and to request a residencia contract.

 Independent Housing